Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                            |
 | Python | `void set_doom_config_path(str filePath)`      |

-Sets path for ViZDoom engine configuration file.
+Sets the path for ZDoom's configuration file.
-The file is responsible for configuration of Doom engine itself.
+The file is responsible for the configuration of the ZDoom engine itself.
-If it does not exist, it will be created after vizdoom executable is run.
+If it does not exist, it will be created after the `vizdoom` executable is run.
-This method is not needed for most of the tasks and is added for convenience of users with hacking tendencies.
+This method is not needed for most of the tasks and is added for the convenience of users with hacking tendencies.

 Default value: "", if left empty "_vizdoom.ini" will be used.